-- (i) whether the grantback is exclusive or nonexclusive; - (ii) if exclusive, whether the licensee retains the right to use the improvements; - (iii) whether the grantback precludes, permits or requires the licensor to grant sublicenses; - (iv) whether the grantback is limited to the scope of the licensed patents or covers inventions which would not infringe the licensed patent; - (v) the duration of the grantback; - (vi) whether the grantback is royalty-free; - (vii) the market power of the parties; - (viii) whether the parties are competitors; and, - (ix) the effect of the grantback on the incentive for developmental research.
+- (i) whether the grantback is exclusive or nonexclusive; - (ii) if exclusive, whether the licensee retains the right to use the improvements;

+- (iii) whether the grantback precludes, permits or requires the licensor to grant sublicenses; - (iv) whether the grantback is limited to the scope of the licensed patents or covers inventions which would not infringe the licensed patent; - (v) the duration of the grantback; - (vi) whether the grantback is royalty-free; - (vii) the market power of the parties; - eached because the discovining whether the parties are competitors; and, and present the parties are competitors. - (ix) the effect of the grantback on the incentive for developmental research.